Anne Marie Rondeau Jamieson

 The very souls we know and think of

 For, experiences now are mere shadows of the creator God

 The One whom we must give inordinate laud

 So our creating, in essence

 And why must He be awed?

 The beauty and complexity of a God so great.

 Statement of Faith

-I write poetry to emote and converse with our God and to process the joys and sorrows of the christian life, but for those who desire to understand my presuppositional lens and theological disposition, I adhere and submit to the Orthodox Christian Creeds of the Church.
+I write poetry to emote and converse with our God and to process the joys and sorrows of the christian life, but for those who desire to understand my presuppositional lens and theological disposition, I adhere and submit to the Orthodox and Ecumenical Christian Creeds of the Church.
 Three that you can read more in depth are The Nicene Creed, the Athanasian Creed, and the Apostles Creed.
 For a short summation of the historic Christian faith, below is written the Apostles Creed.